Peter Gelb: Metropolitan Opera

-Gelb became the 16th General Manager of the Metropolitan Opera, taking over from Joseph Volpe, on August 1, 2006.
+Gelb became the 16th general manager of the Metropolitan Opera, taking over from Joseph Volpe, on August 1, 2006.
 He launched his tenure with several new productions, including Madama Butterfly directed by Anthony Minghella; The Barber of Seville by Bartlett Sher; and Tan Dun's new opera The First Emperor directed by Zhang Yimou.

 Gelb launched a number of new ventures for the Met, such as taking advantage of new media technology to distribute Met performances to a wider global audience.
 This became The Met: Live in HD series, the Met becoming the first performing arts company to offer live high-definition broadcasts of its operas to cinemas and other performing arts centers in many countries of the world.
 The series gained both a Peabody and an Emmy Award.
-Several digitally recorded performances were later offered on public television stations and released on DVDs for purchase.
+Digitally recorded performances were later offered on public television stations and released on DVDs and for streaming via Met Opera on Demand.

 During his tenure at the Met, Gelb has spearheaded the production of contemporary works, including the staging of two of John Adams's operas, Doctor Atomic and Nixon in China, with a third Adams opera, The Death of Klinghoffer, premiering in October 2014.
 His other ideas have included an annual "family-oriented" presentation at Christmas time, and collaborations with Lincoln Center Theater to develop new musical works with musicians such as Wynton Marsalis, Rachel Portman, and Rufus Wainwright.
-In January 2007 Gelb announced a commission for a new opera from Osvaldo Golijov, tentatively scheduled for the 2010-11 season.
+In January 2007 Gelb announced a commission for a new opera from Osvaldo Golijov, tentatively scheduled for the 2010–11 season.
 However, following the death in 2008 of Anthony Minghella who was to have written the libretto, the premiere was postponed to 2018.

 Gelb, whose contract was extended in November 2019 until 2027, has taken measures to increase ticket sales, suspending performances in February when sales are slowest, extending the season until June, and adding Sunday matinees.
 The Met also instituted Fridays under 40, a program offering discounted tickets to younger audience members.